CUUATS/lrtp/content/overview/planningpillars/_index.md

 Champaign to Chicago can cost anywhere between $15 and $39 for a coach seat depending on the time of travel.
 Amtrak ridership has continued to increase and should be supported regionally by providing more train frequency.

+## Healthy Neighborhoods
+This pillar developed out of a growing concern for the physical health of the region’s residents, as well as public conversations about the strengths and limitations of existing neighborhoods and housing developments.
+The health of the environment is also an important factor in planning for physical health, population growth, and future sustainability.
+Access to active forms of transportation infrastructure such as sidewalks, bike lanes, and public transit have proven to have a positive effect on combating the growing prevalence of obesity, heart disease, and diabetes, as well as improving the environment by reducing resource consumption.
+An emphasis on evaluating and expanding active transportation infrastructure should be a priority.
+In addition, community members clearly articulated a desire for more mixed use and compact development as well as more opportunities for affordable housing, communal space, and recreation within and between neighborhoods to reduce isolation and promote stronger social connections.
+This planning pillar is related to MAP-21 factor five, which aims to protect and enhance the environment, promote energy conservation, and improve the quality of life in different regions.

+### Environment
+* Ozone 8-hour level measurements were higher than the staterecommended level for the second year in a row in 2012.
+Additional air monitoring stations should be installed in the region to track air quality with a higher level of accuracy.

+* Water quality has declined in portions of the Saline Branch, Kaskaskia River and Copper Slough since 2004, shifting from either partial or full support of aquatic life to no support.
+In addition, there are currently 13 endangered and nine threatened species located within the region.
+Planners and developers should learn about measures to help protect and conserve these assets early in the design process for new projects.

+### Land Use
+* The United States Department of Agriculture (USDA) has identified one low-income Census tract in northeast Champaign and two lowincome tracts in northeast Urbana where a substantial number or share of people have limited access to supermarkets.
+Public input revealed that many people would like to see greater walking and biking access to locations and services, including food outlets, inside and outside their neighborhoods.

+* Public input reveals that many people desire more public spaces to promote mobility, recreation, and congregation.
+Multi-use paths within and between neighborhoods would allow opportunities for community members to connect and be active.
+Community gardens are another example of a land use that has been proven to positively impact the social, environmental, and physiological health of neighborhoods.

+### Transportation and Public Health
+* The rate of obesity for Champaign County has risen from 17.1 percent in 2005 to 22.3 in 2012.
+Obesity increases the risk of other illnesses and health problems, including high blood pressure, diabetes, negative psychosocial effects, and premature death.
+Getting the amount of daily activity recommended by the CDC would be an efficient and cost-effective way to combat these trends.
+In order to increase residents’ daily activity, local agencies should promote active transportation by designing encouragement activities that use existing active transportation infrastructure.
+In addition, efforts should be made to increase the connectivity of the existing active transportation network and to extend active transportation infrastructure to locations within the MPA where that infrastructure is currently limited or non-existent.

+## Balanced Development
+This pillar is based on the desire of community members to support diverse and environmentally responsible types of development without encouraging sprawl or sacrificing important historical structures or new business opportunities.
+In addition, basic services, transit to employment centers, and quality infrastructure should be more evenly distributed across the region and reasonably accessible from every neighborhood.
+Community members expressed a clear interest in reinvigorating downtown areas by promoting urban infill, as well as fostering more mixed use development in different parts of the urbanized area.
+This planning pillar builds on MAP-21 planning factor number five to promote growth and development in a way that maximizes valuable and limited financial and environmental resources.
+In addition, this pillar reflects MAP-21 factor number eight (that emphasizes the preservation of the existing transportation system) in that it incorporates the appreciation for existing local assets expressed in the public input received.

+### Land Use
+* Gross population density decreased by an average of approximately 200 people per square mile within the MPA since 1990.
+However, the decline has slowed and data shows that both gross population and residential density have increased in MPA municipalities since 2009.
+Taking steps to continue to increase population density in order to increase efficiency in the transportation system would respond to public input requesting more mixed use zoning in residential areas to increase access to services within walking and biking distance.

+* The public supports the continued preservation of cultural, historic, and archeological resources in the region including residential homes and neighborhoods.

+* The agricultural sector in the larger region is likely to experience negative and uneven impacts of climate change such as droughts, water shortages, excess precipitation, and/or the spread of pests and diseases1.
+To minimize sprawl and preserve the uniquely productive agricultural soils in our region, measures should be in place to prioritize infill opportunities and the redevelopment of underutilized existing developments rather than new construction on agricultural land.

+* The CUUATS Local Affordability and Mobility Analysis (LAMA) provides a picture of the quality of life in different designated areas in the urbanized area based on a variety of measures, including access to services, transit connectivity, distance to public schools, housing mix, and more.
+This tool allows planners to assess gaps in existing infrastructure and identify priority areas where potentially small investments could result in a significant impact, whether it is an added sidewalk connection or expanding transit service to a major employment center.
+This index and the concepts and measures identified in this framework should be utilized when siting investments in order to promote balanced development and maximize resources.

+### Environment and Public Health
+* Also relevant for the previous pillar, Healthy Neighborhoods, the United States Department of Agriculture (USDA) has identified one low-income Census tract in northeast Champaign and two low-income tracts in northeast Urbana where a substantial number or share of people have limited access to supermarkets.
+Public input revealed that many people would like to see greater walking and biking access to locations and services, including food outlets, inside and nearby their neighborhoods.